World Expo 2025 Guide: See the Future in Osaka

 osaka expo 2025 theme

-The theme has also been shaped by COVID-19.
-The global pandemic has led to changes in people’s values and lifestyles and has left the world facing new challenges.
-Expo 2025 is an opportunity for the world to come together and discuss the theme of ‘life’.
+The theme was also shaped by COVID-19.
+The global pandemic led to changes in people’s values and lifestyles and left the world facing new challenges.
+Expo 2025 was an opportunity for the world to come together and discuss the theme of ‘life’.

-Designing Future Society for Our Lives has 3 subthemes:
+Designing Future Society for Our Lives had 3 subthemes:

-• Connecting lives: Focuses on building communities and engagement through information technology and data-driven societies.
+• Connecting lives: Building communities and engagement through information technology and data-driven societies

-• Saving lives: Centers on protecting life against infectious diseases and how to prevent disasters.
+• Saving lives: Protecting life against infectious diseases and how to prevent disasters

 People’s Living Lab concept

-The concept of the 2025 event is ‘People’s Living Lab’.
-This laboratory for a future society acts as:
+The core concept of the 2025 event was ‘People’s Living Lab’.
+This laboratory for a future society was designed to act as:

 • A space for people from around the world to view exhibits and co-create future society